wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 end
 ```

-Look at this bonkers method!
+Look at this bonkers class!
 It's pretty hard to figure out what's going on here.
 And to be fair it's outside
 the norm of ordinary, MVC style web development.
 So lets go through it line by line.

 #### Line 1
 ```ruby